Pourna4/DSA-Coding-Practice/README.md

-# DSA-Coding-Practice
+# DSA Practice

-Data Structures and Algorithms practice repository containing solutions to coding problems using Java.
-If you use different languages, you can write:  Data Structures and Algorithms practice repository with solutions to common coding problems.
+This repository contains solutions to Data Structures and Algorithms problems implemented in Java.

+Topics Covered
+- Arrays and Matrix problems
+- String manipulation
+- Recursion and Backtracking
+- Sorting Algorithms
+- ArrayList operations

+Language Used
+Java